88250/we-are-under-attack/README.md

 Use the public IP of your server to search the repo ("In this repository") through the search function provided by GitHub, and judge whether your server has become attacker's zombies by searching for hit results.

-If your IP appears in the search results, you can contact us via [Create issue](https://github.com/b3log/we-are-under-attack/issues/new) to further confirm the details.
+If your IP appears in the search results, you can contact us via [create issue](https://github.com/b3log/we-are-under-attack/issues/new) to further confirm the details.

 ## 数据来源 Data sources